piclas-framework/piclas/docs/documentation/userguide/features-and-models/DSMC.md

 This model is extended to more species by calculating a separate probability for each species.
 An initial vibrational relaxation probability is set by calculating $\mathrm{INT}(1/(1-\alpha))$ vibrational relaxation probabilities for each species and cell by using an instantaneous translational cell temperature.

+The relaxation model of Bird {cite}`Bird1994` can be activated with `VibRelaxProb = 3`.
+With this, the relaxation probabilities are calculated from a collision temperature and the dissociation temperature, which also sets a limit for the quantum number.
+For each species pair containing a diatomic molecule, the following parameters are required for each diatomic species, which can also be found in {cite}`Carlson1994`.
+The parameters for N$_2$-N are shown as an example:

+    Part-Species1-1-VibConstant-C1 = 9.1
+    Part-Species1-2-VibConstant-C1 = 1800.0

+    Part-Species1-1-VibConstant-C2 = 220.0
+    Part-Species1-2-VibConstant-C2 = 73.5

 (sec:DSMC-electronic-relaxation)=
 ### Electronic Relaxation